borkdude/edamame/README.md

 [#user.Wrapper{:obj 1, :loc {:row 1, :col 2, :end-row 1, :end-col 3}}]
 ```

-This allows you to presever metadata for objects that do not support carrying
+This allows you to preserve metadata for objects that do not support carrying
 metadata.
-When you use a `:postprocess` function, it is your reponsibility to
+When you use a `:postprocess` function, it is your responsibility to
 attach location metadata.

 ## Test